 These last coupe of years, many of us have wondered if we would ever travel again.
 Now, as we slowly get back to normal, we want you to know, first and foremost, that we at Temptation Tours will always make your health and safety, along with that of our staff, very seriously.

 As Maui’s only true, luxury, small group tour company, we created for all of our guests the industry’s first:

 Let’s Circle Back to Hana: Why Folks Never Want to Leave

-In May and June, we gave you Part 1 and Part 2 of Why You Will Never Want to Leave Hana.
+We recently gave you Part 1 and Part 2 of Why You Will Never Want to Leave Hana.

 In Part 1, we talked about some beautiful stops along the way.
 The vistas for Honomanu Bay and Ke’anae Peninsula from Kaumahina are exquisite.
 And of course, we went through a bit of history but kept our stories more on the Hana of today.

 In Part 2, we talked about more magical spots.
 We shared some of the magic of Waianapanapa, which translates as Glistening Waters.
-And is well known for the beautiful black sand beach, cold water pools in the caves, the long coastline hikes, the wildlife, and more.
+And is well known for its beautiful black sand beach, cold water pools in the caves, the long coastline hikes, the wildlife, and more.

 To go there is impressive enough, but to know more about the history of this enchanting place dramatically enhances your experience of being there.
 Also, the memories of this place stay with you long after you leave and return home.

 Here are a few of the exciting sights we covered in Part 2, to help you know what to look for before you head to Hana on your next visit:

 - What are those birds called out on those small islands?